brandur/org/drafts/go.md

-Despite having worked for so many years with colleagues who were major proponents (or even contributors) to Go/Golang, I'd somehow gone this long without having ever written a production grade service in the language, having mostly dabbled with toy projects, small scripts, and minor contributions to existing software.
+Despite having worked for so many years with colleagues who were major proponents (or even contributors) to Go/Golang, I'd somehow gone this long without having ever written a production grade service in the language, having only dabbled so far with toy projects, small scripts, and minor contributions to existing software.
 That all changed in the last few weeks, where I had the opportunity to assemble a pretty serious project in the language from scratch.

 I took notes throughout the process so as not to lose my (relatively) fresh